b64_zlib_yaml issue with RHEL4

 - Status changed from Unreviewed to Needs Decision

 As a small bit perhaps helpful advice, if your master is running something post 2.6.12 or 2.7.6, and you’ve got a new certificate on the 2.6.x client, you are not vulnerable to the security subject-alt-name certificate issue.

-#2 Updated by Michael Stahnke over 1 year ago
+#2 Updated by Michael Stahnke almost 2 years ago

 - Assignee set to Nigel Kersten

 Corey, RHEL4 goes end of life Feb 28, 2012.
 If we get a fix in, it wouldn’t be released until the January or February release of Puppet at this point.
 The fix would also only go into the 2.7 series as the 2.6 series is closed except for security patches.